 Originally from San Antonio, TX, Kent has spent a lot of time traveling between California and Vermont as a contractor building eco-friendly tiny houses.
-Since his time at AT last summer, Kent has been working on a data science project about energy equity with the University of Michigan, along with helping take care of his newborn nephew and website development.
+Prior to coming on board the AT team full-time, Kent worked on a data science project about energy equity with the University of Michigan, along with helping take care of his nephew and website development.
 During his time at Middlebury, Kent was the school’s Outdoor Programs training specialist, coaching new guides to lead kayaking, canoeing, and rock climbing trips.
 He also led hiking, backpacking, kayaking, canoeing, and rock climbing trips for students as the Middlebury Mountain Club head guide.
-Kent is returning to Adventure Treks for his seventh season as a regional director.
+Our year-round operations director, Kent will returning to his role as regional director this summer.

 - Education: Middlebury College; bachelor’s degree in computer science and geography